Postdoctoral Scholars

 Advisor: Becca Jackson

-At Tufts, I will be using observations from Greenland and Alaska to study ocean-glacier interactions in fjord systems.
+At Tufts, I am working with Rebecca Jackson to study the ice‐ocean boundary at marine terminating glaciers.
+I am currently using remotely operated vehicles to study the dynamics of a plume of buoyant water rising along the face of Xeitl Sít, a glacier in Alaska.
 Ocean-glacier interactions form a large part of our uncertainty on how fast glaciers in the northern hemisphere retreat.
 By improving our understanding of the relevant dynamics, we can enable climate modelers to better predict future changes.